-Escrows are a payment that are collected at a regular intervals that are held in account for future payments.
-It is most lenders policy to collect and pay taxes and insurance if you are putting less than 20% down on a home.
+Escrows are a payment that are collected at regular intervals that are held in an account for future payments.
+It is most lenders’ policy to collect and pay taxes and insurance if you are putting less than 20% down on a home.

 Insurance- The same as taxes you will fund your insurance escrow account a few months in advance and then make monthly payments so the bank can pay your next insurance premium in a year.

 How Will I Know What My Closing Costs, Prepaids and Escrows will be?

 There are two disclosures that your lender will be disclosing your closing costs, pre-paids and escrows to you.

 Loan Estimate- The loan estimate will be provided to you within 3 days of completing a loan application.
 This will give you a detailed line-item breakdown of all the cash that will need to close.
 Bear in mind at this point many of the fields will be estimated as you may not have a specific property in mind yet.

 Closing Disclosure- The closing disclosure will be provided at least 3 days before closing.
 At this point you will be talking about a specific property and the numbers will be exact at this point.
 This gives you time to review the Closing Disclosure against the Loan estimate.

 Who Pays Closing Costs In MA?

 Each party, buyer and seller are responsible to pay their own closing costs.
 The sellers closing costs are paid by the seller and the buyer is responsible to cover their own closing costs.